shieldproject/shield-boshrelease/README.md

 deployed SHIELD itself yet."

 The `daemon_public_key` property has been removed.
 In its place is the new `agent.key` property.
-The most important difference between these two properties is that `daemon_public_key` was the authorized_keys-formatted public key, and `agent.key` is the **private key** that the SHIELD Core also specifies as `agent.key`.
-Internally, the BOSH release will extract the correctly formatted public fingerprint from the private key.
+The meaning of the property is still the same, i.e. you should specify the authorized_keys-formatted public key (i.e. `ssh-rsa AAA...`).

 Note that if the `shield` link is in use, you don't need to explicitly set `agent.key` -- the agent startup scripts will just